Skip to main content

 Here is a row of Supermarine Seafires lined up and ready for takeoff.
 It’s a chilling thought, the concept of flying your aircraft off the deck over the cruel sea below!

-Searching for the Deadly Subs
+Searching for Subs

 Bud was assigned to convoy work in the North Sea and the Atlantic.
-Bud’s squadron kept watch for submarines that were lurking underwater, often inflicting fatal wounds on the merchant ships.
+His squadron kept watch for submarines that were lurking underwater, often inflicting fatal wounds on the merchant ships.
 For weeks at a time, he lived aboard huge aircraft carriers, each accommodating thousands of men.
 “We’d sail half-way across the Atlantic and back again.”

 His squadron protected the convoys that came from North America over Iceland to Britain, and into the Russian ports, mainly Murmansk and Archangel, where their supplies were desperately needed.